microsoft/service-fabric-backup-explorer/README.md

 1. Build the application with your change.
 2. The application should satisfy all the test cases written for Parser.
-3. Verify whether Rest Server is working correctly or not , using the Tests present in RestServer.Tests .
+3. Verify whether Rest Server is working correctly or not, using the Tests present in RestServer.Tests.